1. Computer Password Checker

 return sumSoFar # wrong indentation!

-# exits function after first
+# exits function after first iteration

-# want this, but not here!
+# early from a loop, but not here!

 sumHalvesBroken(22)